 The Bank prevailed in every respect.
 (See generally Ex.
 1.)
 The district court ruled that the Debtor and Detwiler had lied repeatedly under oath and had attempted to fraudulently transfer the vehicles.
 (Id.)
-The lower court's order, consequently, required both the Debtor and Detwiler, the only representative of the Fraudulent Transferee to ever participate, to surrender the vehicles.
-(Id. ¶ 29.)
+The lower court's order, consequently, required both the Debtor and Detwiler to surrender the vehicles.
+(Ex.
+1, p.
+22.)